top of page

 Screen Shot 2020-05-14 at 11.26.48 PM.pn

 Dani Fishman grew up in Marlboro, NJ and started dancing at the age of 5.
-She is mainly a contemporary dancer but has also trained in ballet, jazz, modern, hip-hop, and acrobatics.
+She is mainly a contemporary dancer but is also trained in ballet, jazz, modern, hip-hop, tap and acrobatics.
 In 2017 she graduated from The Ohio State University with a BFA in dance and a minor in arts entrepreneurship.
 There she was trained by former Mark Morris and Merce Cunningham company dancers Susan Hadley, Daniel Roberts, and Karen Elliot.
-Her summer going into senior year she interned at Washington Rock Dance where she has now been working as a teacher for 3 years.
+While in college, Dani taught dance at a private school to children with autism and also received her certification for dance teacher training in Dance for PD (Parkinson's disease) from the Mark Morris Dance Center in Brooklyn, NY.
+Her summer going into senior year she interned at Washington Rock Dance where she has now been working as a teacher for 7 years.
+Dani also teaches a dance elective course at Henry E. Harris Elementary School in Bayonne to 4th-8th graders.

 Emma Massarelli